September 14-16, 2018

 This is a very big time commitment but this is the only way our kids can participate in debate tournaments.
 The only other option is Yale will try to hire judges for us if we absolutely can't provide them.
 It is not a given that they can hire judges for every team that requests them and, even if they are able to, this is very costly.
 We will be charged $180 per team for every judge Yale has to hire for us.
 To avoid this unnecessary expense we are going to do what we normally do: distribute the judging responsibility among our debaters who are competing.
 Each of our competitors will be assessed a $50 judging fee for the 2-day tournament.
 If that competitor provides a judge, that $50 fee will be waived in addition to their Yale registration and participation fee of $80.
 If we are still short judges, this will allow us to offer non-competitor parents, or friends or neighbors a fee for their services.
 We do need to provide trained judges so Mrs. Henderson will provide materials and meet or talk to our judges prior to the competition to prepare them if they don't feel ready.
 Remember, judges are required to be there Sunday morning and possibly all day Sunday if any of our debaters move on.

 Parents do not attend these competitions.

-Food will be provided by the tournament but the timing and quantity can sometimes be less than perfect.
-Debaters, therefore, should definitely bring snacks for between rounds and carry a water bottle to prevent dry mouth during the rounds.
+None of the events schedule time for meals.
+Food will be available throughout the day for purchase so attendees may eat between rounds.
+Yale will not view wandering off to eat as an excuse for being late to a round.
+Debaters, therefore, should definitely bring food and snacks for between rounds and carry a water bottle to prevent dry mouth during the rounds.
 Debaters should also bring money for extra food.